Chapter 15:

 The crowds nearby yelped and whimpered at the sight of the approaching giant flame ball.
 But Jan's barrier made sure they were safe.

-Lady Bluesteed clasped her hands before her in a prayer, as she watched worryingly at the ball of devastation roaring toward Kairo.
+Lady Bluesteed clasped her hands before her in a prayer, as she watched, worryingly, at the ball of devastation roaring toward Kairo.

 Kairo's focus was toward countering the ball's turn at the right time.
+Ignoring the uncomfortable heat drying his skin.

-"Time Lag: Stasis."
+"Time Lag: stasis."
 His voice was a whisper when he said the spell.

-"Time Lag: Reverse," he whispered again, causing time to resume in a backward motion and at a rapid pace.
+"Time Lag: reverse," he whispered again, causing time to resume in a backward motion and at a rapid pace.

-The ball flew backward and receded to nothing.
-Leela's spell casting was reversed.
-She huffed for breath, and with disbelief at the powerful magic she had experienced.
+Leela's spell casting was negated.
+She huffed for breath, and with disbelief at the alien's power.

 Leela's eyes swelled with fear for the first time: she cowered behind her arm.